OMerkel/Scrum-Card-Game/README.md

 <tr><td><img alt='The main game material of Scrum Card Game' src='scrum_card_game-rules/docbook/src/docbkx/media/game_material_de.jpg' width='80%' /></td><td>The main game material of Scrum Card Game,<br /><a rel='license' href='http://creativecommons.org/licenses/by-sa/4.0'><img alt='Creative Commons License' style='border-width:0' src='res/cc_by_sa-88x31.png' /></a>This image is licensed under a <a rel='license' href='http://creativecommons.org/licenses/by-sa/4.0'>Creative Commons Attribution-ShareAlike 4.0 International License</a>.</td></tr>
 </tbody></table>

+## Abstract

+A card game has been created in this project to support learners of agile framework SCRUM.
+The card game is used so that players experience work in a simulated SCRUM sprint scenario.
+It allows reflection of many questions and topics that happen in real life while working in a SCRUM team, too.
+Players act in a collaborative team environment during game play.
+This game is typically played during a training or workshop.

+__Keywords__ ___SCRUM, agile, software development framework, education, training, card game, learning, simulation, multi-player, team work___

+## Motivation

+The concept to simulate real life scenarios in game play turns out to be an approach for several authors in the agile domain.
+The intention of such an approach is to ease understanding of underlying methods and strategies for learners of the agile software development domain.
+The proposal of using such a card game follows the idea that a simulated game scenario is helpful for experienced players to either exploit situations not experienced so far and explore or test strategies when encoutering real life situations similar or close to the ones as simulated in game play.

+## Related Work

+Various proposals to simulate real life agile scenarios in game play already exist.
+Major differences among these simulation games can be seen in terms of game material, simulated roles per player, amount of players, effort of preparation and set up, abstraction or detail level of game aspects covering the simulated agile real life domain.
+By skipping such aspects the game moves from generalization to specialization of covered subjects or vice versa.
+Such that the choice of aspects leads to a training of either wider or deeper knowledge in the game scope.

+[BNH03] describes the card game ___Problems and Programmers___ as a competitive game.
+Each player acts in the role of a project leader given same project tasks but solved independently from each other.
+Thus it restricts team play and the player will hardly gain more experience in team collaboration and team retrospectives with acting in and responsibility of different roles.
+Still it covers project phases from setting up requirements, design phase, implementation, integration, and maintenance.
+The game play follows a classic waterfall model.
+It does hardly cover agile self organizing, iterative, and retrospective recurring aspects.

+In [FeSo10] the card game ___PlayScrum___ is presentedcovering the scope of learning Scrum agile method.
+It claims to be the predecessor of ___Problems and Programmers___.
+Again it is missing collaboration of participating players.
+Instead each player slips into the role of a Scrum Master following the practices of Scrum.
+A die is used to determine the amount of cards to be drawn from a card pile on a player's turn.
+The team working on open tasks from a Backlog is represented in an abstract way by so called developer cards the Scrum Master controls.
+Having that said this means that team experiences by human players in different roles working in collaboration are not performed and shared amongst the participants.

 ## Print and Play

 This repository's subdirectories contain PDF files with rules and